-Spending CUPS / Cuban National Pesos
+Spending Cuban National Pesos Wisely

-I’m not going to lie, spending local money became a joy, not only because it made a standard expensive Cuba trip more budget, but because we got to find tucked-away stores in quiet neighbourhoods and hole-in-the-wall vendors where we could hang out with the locals.
+Spending local money became a joy, not only because it made a standard expensive Cuba trip more budget, but because we got to find tucked-away stores in quiet neighbourhoods and hole-in-the-wall vendors where we could hang out with the locals.

 How Much Does it Cost to Travel in Cuba?

-Most local restaurants will even hand you a specific tourist menu – one with less options and incredibly inflated prices.
-This also means you are likely to be ripped off often, especially where pricing isn’t clear regarding the CUC and the CUP and it comes of no surprise to hear that a black market is in firm force for locals, who often has to pay CUC prices for luxury goods.
+Most local restaurants will even hand you a specific tourist menu – one with fewer options and incredibly inflated prices.
+This also means you are likely to be ripped off often, especially where pricing isn’t transparent regarding the former tourist CUC and the local CUP pricing system.
+Black markets were in full force for locals, who often had to pay former tourism peso prices for luxury goods.

 Overall Costs of a One-Month Trip to Cuba

-In one month I spent a total of £1500, plus £700 on flights from Europe to Canada return and internally from Toronto to Cuba.
+In one month, I spent €1500, plus €700 on flights from Europe to Canada return, and internally from Toronto to Cuba.

 Exchanging Money in Cuba – Banks and ATMs